joshua-Evans-1/terraform-multi-cloud/README.md

 5. from the dropdown click manage keys
 6. click add key then create key and choose json
 7. key will automatically download keep in a safe place

-#### Resource Manager API in Google Cloud
-...

-#### Service Account in GCP
-Seems similar to IAM user in AWS, e.g. we each would have our own service account w/ own keys to download if so, see if we can make a permissions group w/ full admin access  that we can add us all into ((like we did on AWS))

 #### Initalize Terraform in Workspace Directory (on local machine)